Kawassaki/james-challenge/README.md

 ## Deploy this app (GitHub Pages)

-  I have used Github pages to deply this application and you're able to take a [look here](https://kawassaki.github.io/james-challenge/dashboard) to see that
+  I have used Github pages to deploy this application and you're able to take a [look here](https://kawassaki.github.io/james-challenge/dashboard) to see that

   ### Instructions to deploy it
   #### To deploy the application on GitHub Pages follow the instructions below